sammythedeveloper/sammythedeveloper/README.md

 Software developer / Full stack developer

-Currently working on my own own projects and learning new technologies and AI enthusiasts with a keen focus in web application development and web layout design.
+Currently working on my own own projects and learning new technologies and AI enthusiast with a keen focus in web application development and web layout design.

 * 🌍  I'm based in Toronto
 * ✉️  You can contact me at [samsondev3@gmail.com](mailto:samsondev3@gmail.com)